 Instructions

-- Preheat oven to 325F (165C).
-Line a 8×8-inch square baking dish with parchment paper.
+- Preheat oven to 325°F (165°C).
+Line an 8×8-inch square baking dish with parchment paper, letting the paper hang over two opposite sides for easy removal.
 Spray with non-stick cooking spray.
 Set aside.

-- In a medium mixing bowl, add the gluten-free flour blend, cornstarch, baking powder, and salt.
+- In a medium mixing bowl, add 1 cup (140 g) gluten-free all-purpose flour blend, 2 tablespoons (16 g) cornstarch, ½ teaspoon baking powder, and ½ teaspoon kosher salt.
 Whisk to combine.
 Set aside.

-- In a large mixing bowl, add the melted butter and brown sugar.
+- In a large mixing bowl, add ½ cup (113 g) melted unsalted butter and 1 cup (200 g) brown sugar.
 Mix until combined and smooth.

-- Stir in the white chocolate chips until thoroughly distributed.
+- Stir in ¾ cup (135 g) white chocolate chips until evenly distributed throughout the batter.

 - Pour the blondie batter into the prepared baking dish.
-Spread with a spatula or knife to smooth out the top.
+Use a spatula to spread it into an even layer, pushing the batter into the corners.

 Notes

-- This recipe was tested with Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour which already contains xanthan gum.
-I cannot recommend other gluten-free flour blends as I have not tested them myself.
-If you do use another gluten-free flour blend and it does not contain xanthan gum, you will need to add it.
-I recommend starting with ¼ teaspoon.
+- Gluten-Free Flour: This recipe was tested with Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour, which already contains xanthan gum.
+I cannot recommend other gluten-free flour blends as I have not tested them.

-- For best results, weigh your ingredients using a food scale.
-I have provided metric ingredients in the recipe card above.
+- Weighing Ingredients: For best results, weigh your ingredients using a food scale.
+I’ve provided metric measurements in the recipe card above.